 At move-ins and for each rent increase request, SDHC uses a unit-to-unit comparison.
 This compares the rent for the assisted unit to the rents for one or more unassisted units selected as a comparable within the same market area and generally within a two (2) mile radius.
+MTW flexibilities allow SDHC to use a revised rent reasonableness protocol to determine rent reasonableness for assisted units in SDHC-owned developments.
+Rent reasonableness for the voucher assisted units will be determined by comparisons to similar units in the surrounding neighborhoods rather than within the development.
 Maps will be used to identify the unsubsidized units in closest proximity to the subject unit and unit data information will be used to select the most similar units.